pierre-haessig/ev-calc/README.md

 * App presentation page: https://pierreh.eu/ev-calc (based on this README file)
 * App page: https://pierreh.eu/ev-calc-app

-Pierre Haessig, April 2019, CC-BY 4.0
+Pierre Haessig, 2019–2020, CC-BY 4.0

 ## About the calculator

-TODO: update this section according to the index.html

-With this interactive calculator, you can compare the ecological merit (in terms of lifecycle CO₂ emissions) of an electric vehicle (EV) with a thermal vehicle motored by an internal combustion engine (ICE).
+With this interactive calculator, you can compare the ecological merit of an electric vehicle (EV) with a thermal vehicle motored by an internal combustion engine (ICE).
+The comparison is based on the *lifecycle global warming potential*, that is counting [equivalent CO₂](https://en.wikipedia.org/wiki/Carbon_dioxide_equivalent) emissions.
+Other interesting comparison criteria such as effects on human health (like particulate matter or NOx emissions) are not included here.

 The general idea is that, for its manufacturing, an EV requires more energy than an ICE car because of its battery.